Journalism with impact

 “This is great and important, but this here is killing our citizens,” said Frost, who asked the commissioners to vote to give funding to the opioid relief projects Tuesday night, a decision that the commission ultimately voted to delay until the next meeting.

-The 14-bed facility is part of the Western Carolina Rescue Mission, which currently provides shelter to men and struggling with homelessness, along with providing job training.
-The county will vote on paying $365,000 to support it at the next meeting scheduled for April 4.
+The 14-bed facility is part of the Western Carolina Rescue Ministries, which currently provides shelter and job training to men struggling with homelessness.
+The county will vote April 4 on paying $365,000 to support the new facility, which would provide shelter to women who are mothers struggling with drug abuse.

 Western Carolina Rescue Ministries currently offers a 12-month residential drug and alcohol treatment to men, but this will be a new way to support women who are mothers struggling with drug abuse.
 Each of the rescue mission’s programs also combines a faith component.